 You must obtain 2400hrs of experience with a PI beginner's license.

-Example: How to Become a Private Investigator
+Example: How to Become a USA Private Investigator

 The process of becoming a Private Investigator is similar in a lot of U.S. states: you need to meet basic requirements such as age, language proficiency, and other usual requirements of this nature.
 Furthermore, you need to take a government approved PI licensing course.
 In a lot of jurisdictions, there is a specific government body that controls licensed investigators.
 So, it is this U.S. government body that will have a list of approved PI licensing courses.
 Some of these can be online courses.
 As mentioned before, there is also a large amount of American states that allow you to work as a new PI with no licensing requirements.
-Once you submit the proof of your ability to meet the requirements and completion of the licensing course to the government body, you will get your PI beginner’s license.
+Once you submit the proof of your ability to meet the requirements and completion of the licensing course to the government body, you will get your Private Eye beginner’s license.
 This is where your struggle will begin.

 Your Private Investigator’s beginner’s license will be called something such as, “PI Under Supervision License.”
 You’ve guessed it, an “Under Supervision” license means you must work under the purview of a fully licensed American PI.
 However, the term “Under Supervision” will be in namesake only.
 You will not be supervised or guided by an experienced Private Investigator.
 In fact, PI agencies are not economically structured to have mentor/ student surveillance teams.
 And that licensing course you took?
-It does not teach investigation, only what U.S. laws PIs need to be aware of.
+It does not teach investigation, only what U.S. laws Private Eyes need to be aware of.
 This is useful; however, new Private Investigators still need to know how to be successful working investigative operations.

 This lack of guidance and Private Investigator education is why so many new American Private Investigators burn out and quit and why many experienced Private Investigators are jaded.
 On top of this, PI clients with small budgets typically get the new unqualified Private Investigators, nobody wins in this situation.
 It is also not fair to small PI clients to use their files to haphazardly train new Private Investigators.